core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

    }
 ~~~~

-Note that when a topic changes, it may result in disruptions for the subscribers.
+Note that, when a topic changes, it may result in disruptions for the subscribers.
 Some potential issues that may arise include:

 * Limiting the number of subscribers will cause cancellation of ongoing subscriptions until "max-subscribers" has been reached.
 * Changing of the "expiration-date" may cause cancellation of ongoing subscriptions if the topic expires at an earlier data.